basselmazhar1/lpi-developer-kit/submissions/bassel-mazhar/level-2.md

 ---

 ## What surprised me about SMILE

-T
-1. It prioritizes defining real-world context before working with data or AI.TTEST
+1. It prioritizes defining real-world context before working with data or AI.
 2. The idea of a minimal viable twin as a starting point stood out as very practical.
-TEST
 3. The structured phases make it easier to approach building AI systems step by step.
-TTEST